Three Keys for an EXTRAORDINARY TABLA SOLO🎼📯

 Freedom is sweet - dare to taste it🍯

-🔥In this video, I´m doing it out of the box and I´m loving it.
+🔥In the video you can watch below this text, I´m doing it out of the box and I´m loving it.

-🔥If you wish to develop your own Tabla Solos and develop your Self-Confidence along the way, feel welcome to join our upcoming TABLA SOLO FOR SELF-CONFIDENCE WORKSHOP.
+🔥If you wish to develop your own Tabla Solos and Creativity as a Dancer, feel welcome to join our upcoming

 Click HERE for more information about our Workshop